-14.1 If

-- (a) an Access Agreement between an Access Provider and an Access Seeker is in force and the Access Agreement relates to the same Service which one of the FADs relates to: - (b) the ACCC makes or varies a Regulatory Determination in relation to the service and the new Regulatory Determination or the variation deals with a matter other than price; and - (c) a party to the Access Agreement proposes to the other party to vary the Access Agreement to reflect the terms and conditions in the new or varied Regulatory Determination about that matter, each party must negotiate the proposal in good faith, including to:
+- 14.1 Unless otherwise agreed by the parties, if - a) an Access Agreement between an Access Provider and an Access Seeker is in force and the Access Agreement relates to access to the same Service which one of the FADs relates to; - b) the ACCC makes or varies a Regulatory Determination in relation to the Service and the new Regulatory Determination or the variation deals with a matter other than price; and - a party to the Access Agreement proposes, by written notice, to the other party to vary the Access Agreement to reflect the terms and conditions in the new or varied Regulatory Determination about that matter, each party must:

-- (d) if requested by the other party, meet with the other party to discuss the other party's proposal; - (e) if the party refuses any variation to the Access Agreement or refuses a variation proposed by the other party, give reasons to the other party for the refusal.

-14.2 If

-- (a) an Access Agreement between an Access Provider and an Access Seeker is in force and the Access Agreement relates to access to the same Service which one of the FADs relates to; and - (b) the ACCC makes or varies a Regulatory Determination in relation to the Service and the new Regulatory Determination or the variation deals with a matter other than price;

-either party may terminate the Access Agreement in respect of that Service (but only in respect of that Service) by providing the other party with a written notice, and termination will take effect on the expiry of the period specified in the notice, which must be no less than 40 Business Days after the day that notice is provided.
+- i. consider the proposed changes in good faith; and - ii. negotiate the proposed changes in good faith for a reasonable period not exceeding 20 Business days unless a longer period of time is agreed in writing, including, if requested by the other party, to meet with the other party to discuss the other party's proposal. - 14.1A If the process under clause 14.1 does not result in a variation to the Access Agreement, this is not a Non-Billing Dispute or Billing Dispute for the purposes of this FAD. - 14.2 Unless otherwise agreed by the parties, if - a) an Access Agreement between an Access Provider and an Access Seeker is in force and the Access Agreement relates to access to the same Service which one of the FADs relates to; and - b) the ACCC makes or varies a Regulatory Determination in relation to the Service and the new Regulatory Determination or the variation deals with a matter other than price; - either party may terminate the Access Agreement in respect of that Service (but only in respect of that Service) by providing the other party with a written notice, and termination will take effect on the expiry of the period specified in the notice, which must be no less than 120 Business Days after the day that notice is provided.